ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 WebTransport server enforces the session limit at the time a new session is opened by comparing the number of currently open WebTransport sessions against the currently acknowledged SETTINGS value for SETTINGS_WEBTRANSPORT_MAX_SESSIONS.
-A server that receives an incoming stream that would cause it to exceed its session limit MUST reset that stream with the `REFUSED_STREAM` error code ({{Section 8.7 of HTTP2}}).
+A server that receives an incoming CONNECT stream that would cause it to exceed its session limit MUST reset that stream with the `REFUSED_STREAM` error code ({{Section 8.7 of HTTP2}}).

 A WebTransport server that wishes to reduce the value of SETTINGS_WEBTRANSPORT_MAX_SESSIONS to a value that is below the current number